Vegan Pumpkin Waffles have all the seasonings of a pumpkin pie. Really good flavor and texture that you can top with

-This year these Easy Pumpkin Waffles will offer you a unique breakfast and, as we all love, breakfast for dinner.
+This year these Vegan Pumpkin Waffles will offer you a unique breakfast and, as we all love, breakfast for dinner.
 They are so simple.

 Mix in a bowl, pour in a waffle iron and wait a few minutes.
 Waffles are on!